 Chapter 5: Groundbreaking

 A mercifully mild winter allowed me to get an early start, and on the morning of 29 February 2016, groundbreaking officially took place.
-With so much pent up anticipation, I threw a gala party complete with tent and catered food—which certainly put smiles on the faces of the contractors.
 The excavation was finished by the afternoon (below).

 The next day, a crew of masons descended on the property to assemble the footing forms (above).
 Then, on the third of March, an enormous concrete pumper arrived to pour the footings (below).
 That night there was a light snow, but it didn't keep the crew from stripping the footings the next morning.

-The following week, a steady stream of cranes dropped off huge stacks of aluminum panels, and work began on the foundation forms (below).
+The following week, a crane arrived each day to drop off huge stacks of aluminum panels, and work began on the foundation forms (below).
 This was a lengthy, complex process made more so by the unusual design of my house, requiring a week and a half to complete.
 When it was done, it looked alarmingly massive to me; I had a hard time visualizing my home on it.